Turing patterns on non-fluctuating surfaces under mechanical stresses: Discretization of the Gaussian bond potential

 \subsection{Discrete Hamiltonian on 3D cubic lattice}

 As shown in the preceding subsections in this Appendix, the difference in the lattice structure between square and triangular lattices is reflected in $\gamma_{ij}^G$.
-In contrast, in 3D case, the lattice structure as well as the expression of $\gamma_{ij}^G$ differs from the 2D cases.
+In contrast, in 3D case, it should be emphasized that the expression of $\gamma_{ij}^G$ as well as the lattice structure differs from the 2D cases.
 Therefore, in this section, we show how the 3D discrete expression of $H_1$ in Eq. (\ref{discrete-Hamiltonian}) is obtained from the continuous Hamiltonian

 where $g_G^{ij}$ is the Finsler metric given by (Fig. \ref{fig-A-1}(d))

 The $\chi_{ij}^G, (j\!=\!1,2,3)$, defined by Eq. (\ref{chi-G}), represent the unit Finsler length from vertex $i$ along the three different axes $x^j, (j\!=\!1,2,3)$.